ojitha/ojitha.github.io/notes/productivity.md

 graphtage p1.xml m1.xml
 ```
 This will give you a out put to CLI.
-to deactivate, `deactivate` in the C
+to deactivate, `deactivate` in the CLI to move out from the project environment.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4Njg4NDM0OCwxNDI0MDIwNjRdfQ==
+eyJoaXN0b3J5IjpbMTY1OTU2MTMwMCwxNDI0MDIwNjRdfQ==
 -->